 What’s it like for you?

-Do you like to make a detailed plan of your goals or do you prefer to take one step at a time?
-What other approaches to goal setting have you tried which worked for you?
+What do you think of this approach to setting strong goals for your rehabilitation plan?
+Do you like to create a plan of your goals or do you prefer to take it one step at a time?
 Share your thoughts or questions in the comments below or alternatively email them to me (contact form in sidebar).

 If you are living with a serious health issue or are caring for someone who is, and would like support to set strong goals for your rehabilitation plan, have a look at how we can work together and get in touch for a free no obligation consultation.